 These cases, which the North Carolina Attorney General at that time described as the largest consumer problems to face the state, numbered in the hundreds.
-They settled, in total, for $120 million*.
+They settled for a total of $120 million*.

 It is not about the money for Gary.

-“If people knew how little the attorneys received after all expenses and fees have been accounted for, they would be shocked,” Gary said.
+“If people knew how little plaintiff-side attorneys receive after all expenses and fees have been accounted for, they would be shocked,” Gary said.

 What motivates Gary is fighting for people when they have been wronged.